Purges in Turkey following the 2016 Turkish coup attempt: Arrest of human rights activists

 Turkish human rights lawyer Orhan Kemal Cengiz was detained for three days in July 2016.
 He was "provisionally released" and remains subject to a travel ban.
 Serdar Kuni, a doctor from Cizre, who assisted the respected Human Rights Foundation in documenting violations in the town, and arrested on poorly defined charges of "being a member of a terrorist organization" for treating injured locals.

 On 6 June 2017, Taner Kılıç, the Chair of Amnesty International Turkey, and another 22 lawyers were detained in İzmir by the Turkish police on the suspicion of having links with the Fethullah Gülen movement and later charged with "membership of a terrorist organisation".
 The detention and prosecution was condemned by Amnesty International and Human Rights Watch who asked for his immediate release.
 Hugh Williamson, Europe and Central Asia director at Human Rights Watch, stated that "detaining Kılıç on suspicion of terrorist offenses looks like a tactic aimed at discrediting his legitimate human rights work."

 Nightwatchmen system

 The bekçi or Nightwatchmen auxiliary police force has been used in the 1990s to monitor the South Eastern regions against PKK activities.

 Bekçi forces have traditionally served as neighborhood watchmen in Turkey.

 In 2008, the 8,000 active bekçis were absorbed into regular police force and the system abolished.

 Following the 2016 Coup and a large-scale operation in southeastern regions, the Turkish government reinstated the bekçi force, hiring 2,400 officers to patrol the regions' Kurdish-majority cities of Sirnak, Hakkari, Urfa, Mardin and Diyarbakir.
 The bekçi guards have since been gradually extended to the entire country.

 Nightwatchmen's are described as local young men, with Standart watchmen training.

 Bekçi guards can be equipped with whistles, batons, and carry guns (Jan.
 2020).

 They have the authority to check citizens' identity, body search them, and use of lethal force is under legislative discussion.

-Bekçi guards have been qualified as the Turkish version of Iran's Islamic Revolutionary Guard Corps.